 The placenta is the organ that supplies all the oxygen and nutrients the growing fetus needs, it produces important hormones, but it also removes waste from the fetus.
 The fetus is attached to the placenta via the umbilical cord.
-Placement and health of the placenta can be determined during routine pregnancy ultrasound.
-The uterus, placenta and fetus grow constantly during pregnancy, so the position of the placenta tends to change somewhat from the second trimester to the third trimester.
+Placement and health of the placenta can be determined during a routine pregnancy ultrasound.
+The uterus, placenta, and fetus grow constantly during pregnancy, so the position of the placenta tends to change somewhat from the second trimester to the third trimester.

 The Placenta and the Uterus

 During a pregnancy ultrasound, the position of the placenta is noted.
 The first ultrasound to check the placenta is typically scheduled about the 18th to 20th-week gestation.
 The placenta is usually positioned away from the cervix but it may be growing abnormally closer to the cervix.
 The placenta takes up about 50-percent of the uterine lining at this time.

 As the pregnancy progresses, the placenta grows, but not at the same rate as the uterus grows.
 The placenta typically raises away from the cervix as the uterus grows.
 By the 40th week gestation, the placenta is attached to between 17- and 25-percent of the uterine lining.